prabhasapkota/Data-Analytics-Capstone/README.md

 * Production datasets: 311634 rows and 8 columns

 # Exploratory Data Analysis
-The EDA for this project was performed at Jupyter Notebook within VS Code which can be found at \url{http://localhost:8888/lab/workspaces/auto-V/tree/capstone.ipynb}.
-The cleaned datasets was loaded in the notebook and following steps were carried out.
+The exploratory data analysis (EDA) for this project was done in Jupyter Notebook within vscode, accessible at {http://localhost:8888/lab/workspaces/auto-V/tree/capstone.ipynb}.
+The cleaned datasets were uploaded to the notebook, and the following steps were performed.

 ## Initial Data Inspection
 The initial data inspection was conducted to quickly understand the structure , contents and quality of each dataset.
 For this  each dataset was loaded, checked the first few rows (\verb|head()|), data types, and column names, Assessed the dataset dimensions (number of rows and columns) to get a sense of the dataset size and Identified missing values in each column and calculated missing value counts to understand potential data quality issues.